vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Taking part in governance by voting, or by proposing additions/changes with community support, is a way for tokenholders and community members to contribute to improve the network, and to add value for other network participants.

-:::info
+:::info Try it out
-Try out proposing markets using [Fairground](https://fairground.wtf), Vega's testnet.
+Try out proposing markets using [Fairground ↗](https://fairground.wtf), Vega's testnet.
 :::

 ### Lifecycle of a governance proposal
 Proposing an addition or change to the network requires community support.
 It's worth considering what it contributes to the network, and if it would have enough support to pass a governance vote.
 You'll have a better chance of positively contributing to the network if you confirm there is support off-chain before submitting a proposal.

 #### 1. Sense checking proposal idea (off-chain)
-Before submitting a proposal, it's recommended that you share an outline of your proposed action informally in a new topic on the [community forum](https://community.vega.xyz/c/governance/25/) Governance Proposals section, with a "sense-check" tag.
+Before submitting a proposal, it's recommended that you share an outline of your proposed action informally in a new topic on the [community forum ↗](https://community.vega.xyz/c/governance/25/) Governance Proposals section, with a "sense-check" tag.
 You can find out if there is sufficient interest in making a change.

 Proposals can be submitted for creating a new market, amending an existing market, changing network parameters, adding an external asset to Vega and making a freeform proposal (for changes that will not change network behaviour).